 The HVACR Advisors WICF load calculator is a fully-featured web app which allows the user to determine an accurate design heat load for a walk-in cooler or freezer so that refrigeration equipment can be appropriate sized.
 This web app evaluates heat loads from the following four sources:

-More often than not, the information needed to determine these loads is not available.
-This WICF quick load calculator provides an estimation of the heat load using only the walk-in box dimensions and desired box temperature.
 The following assumptions are used to determine the average load.
 Many of these assumptions are also used by other quick load charts.

 Transmission Load: